cbeck88/travis-cpp-assistant/README.md

   Check out the [.travis.yml](./travis.yml) of this repo to see a full example.

+All compilers that you request will be built from source in the deps directory and cached for future builds.

 For more info about caching, and clearing a bad cache, see [travis-ci docs](https://docs.travis-ci.com/user/caching/).

+For specific compiler versions that you can request, check the urls that appear in `install.sh`.

 Credits
 -------

-Note that much of this script is derived from the `.travis.yml` file of the [boost::hana](https://github.com/boostorg/hana), so credit for all the good parts should go to Louis Dionne, and any bugs and problems were likely my doing.
+Note that much of this script is derived from the `.travis.yml` file of the [boost::hana](https://github.com/boostorg/hana), so credit for all the good parts should go to Louis Dionne, and any bugs were likely my doing.